vevaldeh/climate-variability-romania/README.md

 Monthly mean temperature profiles were calculated separately for 1995–2009 and 2010–2024.

 A **paired-samples t-test** was applied to the twelve corresponding monthly averages to test whether the overall annual temperature profile shifted between the two periods.
+This analysis was originally performed in Microsoft Excel for the dissertation and was reproduced in R for the GitHub version of the project.

 ## Key Results